RS-422

-RS-422, also known as TIA/EIA-422, is a technical standard originated by the Electronic Industries Alliance that specifies electrical characteristics of a digital signaling circuit.
+RS-422, also known as TIA/EIA-422, is a technical standard originated by the Electronic Industries Alliance, first issued in 1975, that specifies the electrical characteristics of a digital signaling circuit.
 It was meant to be the foundation of a suite of standards that would replace the older RS-232C standard with standards that offered much higher speed, better immunity from noise, and longer cable lengths.
 RS-422 systems can transmit data at rates as high as 10 Mbit/s, or may be sent on cables as long as 1,200 m at lower rates.
 It is closely related to RS-423, which uses the same signaling systems but on a different wiring arrangement.

 RS-422 specifies differential signaling, with every data line paired with a dedicated return line.
-It is the voltage difference between these two lines that define the mark and space, rather than, as in RS-232, the difference in voltage between a data line and a local ground.
-As the ground voltage can differ at either end of the cable, this required RS-232 to use signals with voltage magnitudes greater than 5 volts.
-Moving to dedicated return lines and always defining ground in reference to the sender allows RS-422 to use 0.4 V, allowing it to run at much higher speeds.
+It is the voltage difference between these two lines that defines the mark and space, rather than, as in RS-232, the difference in voltage between a data line and a local ground.
+As the ground voltage can differ at either end of the cable, this required RS-232 to use signals with greater voltages than RS-422.
+Using dedicated return lines and always defining ground in reference to the sender allows RS-422 to use lower voltages, allowing it to run at much higher speeds.
 RS-423 differs primarily in that it has a single return pin instead of one for each data pin.